Githelp-support/githelp/README.md

 **Create Your Repo Support Page:** Register your repo and create a customized support page in minutes by sending us a message.
 Provide users with information on how to get help, pricing details, and the ability to create support tickets.

+See how Githelp appears at the Github site of repositories such as [DJV](https://github.com/korzio/djv), [JsonHilo](https://github.com/xtao-org/jsonhilo), and [quasar-admin](https://github.com/pratik227/quasar-admin).

 ## How It Works

 1. **Create a Ticket:**